 Paths to Medical School

 Many College of Arts and Sciences students are interested in pursuing medical school.
-While most of these students major in Biological Sciences, others choose Physics, Chemistry, Psychology, or one of the many other majors offered by the College.
-Your CoAS academic advisor, as well as the pre-med advisor in the Steinbright Career Development Center, can help you choose a major and a path!
+While most of these students major in biological sciences, others choose physics, chemistry, psychology or one of the many other majors offered by the college.

 Which Path is Right for You?